twise2/UniprodScraper/README.md

 Example Scraper to help the girlfriend

 ## How to run
-create uniprotIds.txt file with list of IDs --1 per line
+add list of IDs to uniprotIds.txt --1 per line

 npm install